 It’s always better to go there in the morning, as it gets overly crowded in the afternoon.

 Address: Les Puces de Saint-Ouen – Porte de Clignancourt, Rue des Rosiers, 93400 Saint Ouen (metro Line 4 – Porte de Clignancourt)

 Opening Hours: Saturday 9 am – 6 pm, Sunday 10 am to 6 pm, Monday 11 am to 5 pm (but not all the stalls open on Monday)

-You absolutely have to visit one of the most iconic views of Paris: the Bouquinistes – the sellers of second-hand books, sketches, pictures, vintage postcards and posters installed along Rive Gauche – the left bank of the Seine.
+You absolutely have to visit one of the most iconic views of Paris: the Bouquinistes.They are sellers of second-hand books, sketches, pictures, vintage postcards and posters, always present along Rive Gauche – the left bank of the Seine.
 Their small, old-fashioned stalls are charming and they have some real treasures on sale!